South Korean passport: Biometric passport

 The South Korean government has been issuing biometric passports since February 2008 for diplomats and government officials, and for the general population since 24 August 2008.

 The South Korean Ministry of Foreign Affairs formed the "Committee for Promoting e-Passports" in April 2006, which scheduled to issue biometric passports during the second half of 2008.
 On 4 September 2007, media reports indicated that the South Korean government had decided to revise its passport law to issue biometric passports which included fingerprint information: First to diplomats during the first quarter of 2008, and to the general public during the second half of the year.
 Some civil groups have protested the fingerprinting requirement as excessive as the ICAO only requires a photograph to be recorded on the biometric chip.

-On 26 February 2008, the South Korean legislature passed a revision of the passport law.
+On 26 February 2008, the Parliament of Korea passed a revision of the passport law.
 A new biometric passport was issued to diplomats in March, and to the general public shortly thereafter.
 Fingerprinting measures would not be implemented immediately; however, they began on 1 January 2010.

 The appearance of the new biometric passports is almost identical to the former machine-readable versions, and they both have 48 pages.
 However, the space for visas was reduced by six pages.
 These pages are now reserved for identification purposes, notices and other information, as well as the bearer's contacts.
 In the new biometric passports, the main identification page has moved to the second page from inside the front cover.
 The note from the Foreign Affairs Minister is still shown on the front page and the signature is shown on the page after photo identification.

 The new biometric passport incorporates many security features such as colour shifting ink, hologram, ghost image, infrared ink, intaglio, laser perforation of the passport number (from the third page to the back cover), latent image, microprinting, security thread, solvent sensitive ink, and steganography.